sinerasis/PHPMarkupBuilder/README.md

-PHPMarkupBuilder
+markup-builder
 ================

-Simple function to create standard HTML markup with PHP.
+Simple functions to create standard HTML with PHP.